-The office of Chaplain is a diversified position of helps.
-The Chaplain is a spiritual leader that specializes in workplace or on site, short term intervention ministry.
+The office of Chaplain is a diversified position of help.
+The Chaplain is a spiritual leader that specializes in workplace, or on-site, short term intervention ministry.

-Chaplaincy covers a variety of ministerial services and offers different levels of ministerial requirement according to agency policy.
-Some agencies require their Chaplains to be Ordained Ministers, often Pastors of local church bodies and have specific educational background.
+Chaplaincy covers a variety of ministerial services and offers different levels of ministerial requirements according to agency policy.
+Some agencies require their Chaplains to be Ordained Ministers, often Pastors of local church bodies, and have a specific educational background.
 Others require specific Chaplaincy training and membership in a recognized Chaplaincy organization that certifies different levels of Chaplaincy according to education and experience.
-Chaplaincy organizations and Fellowships offer non-Pastoral ministers an opportunity to serve in the position of Chaplains through specific training, certification and designation in their chosen field of ministry, thereby, allowing any one who feels called of God to minister in a position at some level of Chaplaincy.
+Chaplaincy organizations and Fellowships offer non-pastoral ministers an opportunity to serve in the position of a Chaplain through specific training, certification and designation in their chosen field of ministry, thereby, allowing anyone who feels called of God to minister as a Chaplain.

-Funds are raised via membership fees, seminar fees, and donations which are tax deductible under 501c3 with the Internal Revenue Service.
+Funds are raised via membership fees, seminar fees, and donations.
+Donations are tax-deductible under 501c3 with the Internal Revenue Service.

 Yes.
 Please see our Membership requirements area for more information on joining.